 The Minamotos were one of four great clans that dominated Japanese politics during the Heian jidai (Heian period) (平安時代)( 794 to 1185), often considered the peak of the Japanese imperial glory, noted for its art, especially poetry and literature.
 The other three were the Fujiwara's (藤原氏,) the Taira's (平氏), and the Tachibana's (橘氏).
 Although the Imperial House of Japan had power on the surface, real power was wielded by the Fujiwara clan, a powerful aristocratic family which had intermarried with the imperial family.
 Many emperors actually had mothers from the Fujiwara family.

 Within the Minamoto line, it was the Seiwa Genji (清和源氏) line which was the most successful and powerful (descended from Emperor Seiwa, the father of Imperial Prince Sadazumi Shinnō(貞純親王) (873-916) who in turn was the father of Minamoto no Tsunemoto (源経基), founder of the Seiwa Genji.
 It was Minamoto no Mitsunaka (912–997) who formed an alliance with the Fujiwara.
 His eldest son, Minamoto no Yorimitsu (948–1021), became the protégé of Fujiwara no Michinaga (藤原 道長) (966-1028).
 Thereafter the Fujiwara's frequently called upon the Minamoto to restore order in the capital, Heian-Kyo (or Kyoto.)
 Another son, Minamoto no Yorinobu (源 頼信) (968-1048) helped to suppress the rebellion of Taira no Tadatsune(平 忠盛, )(1096-1153) in 1032.
 Yorinobu's own son, Minamoto no Yoriyoshi(源 頼義) (998-1075) and grandson, Minamoto no Yoshie( 源 義家)(1039-1106) pacified most of northeastern Japan between 1051 and 1087.
-It's from the Seiwa Genji line that the later Ashikaga (足利氏) (founders of the Ashikaga Shogunate), Nitta (新田)and Takeda ( 武田氏,) clans came.
+It's from the Seiwa Genji line that the later Ashikaga (足利氏) (founders of the Ashikaga Shogunate), Nitta (新田氏)and Takeda ( 武田氏,) clans came.

-保元の乱, Hōgen no ran, July 28-August 16, 1156), when the Taira (氏) executed much of the line.
+The Seiwa Genji's fortunes declined in the Hōgen Rebellion (保元の乱, Hōgen no ran, July 28-August 16, 1156), when the Taira (平氏) executed much of the line.
 During the Heiji Disturbance (平治の乱 Heiji no ran) (Jan.19-Feb 5 1160), the head of the Seiwa Genji clan, Minamoto no Yoshitomo (源 義朝) (1123-1160) died in battle.
 Taira no Kiyomori (平 清盛) (1118-1181) seized power in Kyoto by forging an alliance with the retired emperors Shirakawa (白河天皇) (1053-1129) and Toba(鳥羽天皇) (1103-1156) and infiltrating the kuge (公家) (court officials).
 He sent Minamoto no Yoritomo( 源 頼朝) (1147-1199), the third son of Minamoto no Yoshimoto of the Seiwa Genji, into exile.
 In 1180 Yoritomo (源 頼朝) mounted a full-scale rebellion against the Taira rule (the Genpei or the Taira-Minamoto War)(源平合戰,) (1180–1185) culminating in the destruction of the Taira and the subjugation of eastern Japan within five years.
 In 1192 he received the title shogun and set up the first bakufu (幕府)..

-關東足利氏) who ruled from Kamakura (鐮倉), and the Kyōto Ashikaga (京都足利氏), rulers of Japan.
+For about a century after its founding, the Minamoto clan was divided in two rival branches, the Kantō Ashikaga, (關東足利氏) who ruled from Kamakura (鐮倉), and the Kyōto Ashikaga (京都足利氏), rulers of Japan.
 The rivalry only ended with the defeat of the first in 1439.
 The clan had many notable branch clans, including the Hosokawa (細川氏,) Imagawa (今川氏, ), Hatakeyama (畠山氏)(after 1205), Kira (吉良氏), Shiba (斯波氏) and Hachisuka (蜂須賀氏) clans.
 After the head family of the Minamoto clan died out during the early Kamakura (鐮倉) period, the Ashikaga claimed themselves the head of the Minamoto's, co-opting the prestige which came with that name.A group of Shinto (神道,) or kami-no-michi shrines connected closely with the clan is known as the Three Genji Shrines(Genji San Jinja)(源氏三神社 ).
 The Minamoto Clan produced many famous warriors, including Minamoto no Yoshiie, known as "Hachiman-tarō"( God of War); Minamoto no Yoritomo (the founder of the Kamakura shogunate) and Ashikaga Takauji (founder of the Ashikaga shogunate) also belong to this line.
-Tokugawa Ieyasu( 徳川 家康) (1543 –1616) (founder of the Tokugawa shogunate) (徳川將軍攝政), also claimed descent from this lineage.
+Tokugawa Ieyasu( 徳川 家康) (1543 –1616) (founder of the Tokugawa shogunate) (徳川將軍攝政時代), also claimed descent from this lineage.

-細川氏) line of the larger Minamoto clan produced many prominent officials in the Ashikaga Shogunate's administration.
+The Hosokawa (細川氏) line of the larger Minamoto clan produced many prominent officials in the Ashikaga Shogunate's administration.
 In the Edo jidai period (江戸時代).
 The Hosokawa clan was also one of the largest landholding daimyo (大名) families in Japan.
 At present, the current clan head Morihiro Hosokawa ( 細川 護煕 ) (b.
 1938) served as Japan's 79th Prime Minister (1993 August-April 1994).
 The Hosokawa clan was also one of three families to dominate the post of Kanrei (管領) or Shogun's deputy, under the Ashikaga shogunate.
 One such individual was Hosokawa Yoriyuki (細川 頼之) (1329 –1392).
 At the beginning of the Ashikaga's rule, the Hosokawa were given control of the entirety of Shikoku(四國) or 4 provinces.
-Over the course of this period, members of the Hosokawa clan were Constables (shugo)(守) of Awa (阿波国), Awaji (淡路国), Bitchu (備中国), Izumi (和泉国) Sanuki (讃岐国), Settsu (摂津国) Tamba ( 丹波国), Tosa (土佐国) and Yamashiro (山城国) Provinces.
+Over the course of this period, members of the Hosokawa clan were Constables (shugo)(守護) of Awa (阿波国), Awaji (淡路国), Bitchu (備中国), Izumi (和泉国) Sanuki (讃岐国), Settsu (摂津国) Tamba ( 丹波国), Tosa (土佐国) and Yamashiro (山城国) Provinces.

 The Minamoto royal line was also the subject of one of the most famous Japanese literary works viz.
 Tale of Genji (源氏物語 Genji monogatari), a classic of Japanese literature written by the noblewoman and lady-in-waiting Murasaki Shikibu (紫式部) (973/ 978 – c.
 1014/1031) in the early years of the 11th century, around the peak of the Heian period (Heian jidai)(平安時代), is the last division of classical Japanese history, running from 794 to 1185.
 It is sometimes called the world's first novel, the first modern novel, the first psychological novel still considered a classic.
 Notably, the novel also presents a unique picture of the livelihoods of high courtiers during the Heian period.